 Life Cycle

 Males release sperm directly into water.
 Females downstream siphon sperm into the gill chamber, where eggs are fertilized.
-Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish—in this species, white crappie, black crappie and bluegill.
+Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish — in this species, white and black crappie and bluegill, as well as some types of sunfishes, darters, minnows, and others.
+This mussel releases its larvae in tiny red packages to attract its fish hosts.
 The tiny mussel eventually breaks away and floats to the bottom of the stream, and the cycle repeats.

 Human Connections

-Mussels are excellent indicators of water quality because they are long-lived and relatively immobile, accumulating contaminants in water that can be analyzed.
+The shells of several types of mussels were an important resource historically for button manufacture.
+Some species are still commercially important in the cultured pearl and jewelry industries.
 Large individuals of this species were used in the button industry and have value in the pearl and polished chip industries.

 Ecosystem Connections